Slippy2k/Dosbox--Optionals-/Source/OPTIONALS.md

 - GFX: Direct Draw
 - GFX: Overlay

+NOTE: Fullscreen issues and todos.
+	I think you have already noticed.
+The whole thing with the fullscreen somehow not working properly.
+	I therefore advise you to avoid the fullscreen.
+Why?
+	- With the method Output = Surface, image remains black.
+	- With the method Output = Texture (nb), Fullscreen does not work in combination with a specified fullscreen resolution.
+Result: graphic error
+	- With the method Output = OpenGL (nb), see above.
+	- 3DFX.
+It may happen that crashes with the method OpenGL (nb) and Native Fullscreen Dosbox.
+	- When you quit Dosbox in fullscreen mode.
+Keys entered or in the DosShell "exit".
+Dosbox crashes.
+    I know.
+These are important things that need to be done.

+	Windows95 in Dosbox:
+	- Shutting down does not always work.
+	- The MsDOS Shell and a BPP 32Bit doesn't work

 **Manually Update Status.
 r4007 - Not needed because SDL2, OpenGL Fix in the sdlmain